 Energy Efficiency Improvements

-The pool has benefited from nearly £300,000 in funding through Sport England’s Swimming Pool Support Fund.
-This grant has enabled the installation of energy-efficient boilers and solar panels in autumn/winter 2024.
-These improvements will help reduce energy consumption, lower carbon emissions and support the long-term affordability of the facility.
+The pool has already benefited from nearly £300,000 in funding through Sport England’s Swimming Pool Support Fund, enabling the installation of energy-efficient boilers and solar panels in autumn/winter 2024.
+These improvements are helping to reduce energy consumption, lower carbon emissions, and support the long-term affordability of the facility.

 Council Support for St Annes Pool